tashburn/stacks/business.md

 - payments and working terms for freelance coders: https://bookface.ycombinator.com/posts/55094
 - Tools:
   - [Greenhouse](https://www.greenhouse.io/)
+- Finding people
+  - "As a freelancer, I frequently check r/forhire and Hacker News monthly freelancer/seeking freelancer threads.
+I find quality of clients and other freelancers much better there than on Upwork or Freelancer.com."

 # Launching
 - How to launch: https://blog.amplifr.com/en/amplifr-on-producthunt/